-AOP 158: Deiodinase 1 inhibition leading to increased mortality via reduced anterior swim bladder inflation - Weight of evidence evaluation
+AOP 156: Deiodinase 2 inhibition leading to increased mortality via reduced anterior swim bladder inflation - Weight of evidence evaluation

 Defining Question High (Strong) Moderate Low (Weak) 1.
-Support for Biological Plausibility of KERs Is there a mechanistic relationship between KE up and KE down consistent with established biological knowledge?
+Support for Biological Plausibility of KERs Is there a mechanistic relationship between KE {up} and KE {down} consistent with established biological knowledge?
 Extensive understanding of the KER based on extensive previous documentation and broad acceptance.
 KER is plausible based on analogy to accepted biological relationships, but scientific understanding is incomplete Empirical support for association between KEs, but the structural or functional relationship between them is not understood.
-Relationship 1037: Inhibition, Deiodinase 1 (KE 1009) leads to Decreased, Triiodothyronine (T3) in serum (KE 1003) Low DIO1 is capable of converting T4 to the more biologically active T3, but its role in this process in a physiological situation is likely limited.
-The importance of DIO1 inhibition in altering serum T3 levels further depends on the relative role of different deiodinases in regulating serum versus tissue T3 levels and in negative feedback within the HPT axis.
-Finally, since in fish early life stages THs are typically measured on a whole body level, it is currently uncertain whether T3 level changes occur at the serum and/or tissue level.
+Relationship 1026: Inhibition, Deiodinase 2 (KE 1002) leads to Decreased, Triiodothyronine (T3) in serum (KE 1003) Moderate Inhibition of DIO2 activity is widely accepted to directly decrease T3 levels, since the conversion of T4 to T3 is inhibited.
+Since in fish early life stages THs are typically measured on a whole body level, it is currently uncertain whether T3 level changes occur at the serum and/or tissue level.
 Pending more dedicated studies, whole body TH levels are considered a proxy for serum TH levels.
-In summary, there is a plausible link but the physiological relevance remains uncertain.
+The importance of DIO2 inhibition in altering serum T3 levels depends on the relative role of different deiodinases in regulating serum versus tissue T3 levels and in negative feedback within the HPT axis, where some uncertainties remain.
 Relationship 1035: Decreased, Triiodothyronine (T3) in serum (KE 1003) leads to Reduced, Anterior swim bladder inflation (KE 1007) Moderate Thyroid hormones, especially the more biologically active T3, are known to be involved in development, especially in metamorphosis in amphibians and in embryonic-to-larval transition and larval-to-juvenile transition in fish.
 Inflation of the anterior swim bladder chamber is part of the larval-to-juvenile transition in fish, together with the development of adult fins and fin rays, ossification of the axial skeleton, formation of an adult pigmentation pattern, scale formation, maturation and remodeling of organs including the lateral line, nervous system, gut and kidneys.
 Together with empirical evidence, it is plausible to assume that anterior inflation is under thyroid hormone regulation but scientific understanding is incomplete.
 Relationship 1034: Reduced, Anterior swim bladder inflation (KE 1007) leads to Reduced, Swimming performance (KE 1005) Moderate Next to a role in hearing, the anterior chamber of the swim bladder has a function in regulating the buoyancy of fish.
 Stoyek et al. (2011) showed that the anterior chamber volume is highly dynamic under normal conditions due to a series of regular corrugations running along the chamber wall, and is in fact the main driver for adjusting buoyancy while the basic posterior chamber volume remains largely invariable.
 Therefore, it is plausible to assume that functionality of the swim bladder is affected when anterior chamber inflation is incomplete, even when the posterior chamber appears to fully compensate the gas volume of the swim bladder.
 Relationship 2212: Reduced, Swimming performance (KE 1005) leads to Increased mortality (KE 351) Moderate Reduced swimming performance is likely to affect essential endpoints such as predator avoidance, feeding behaviour and reproduction.
 These parameters are biologically plausible to affect survival.
 Apart from some indirect evidence, it has been difficult to clearly establish this relationship in the laboratory.
 It may only become apparent in a non-laboratory environment where food is scarce and predators are abundant.
 Relationship 2013: Increased mortality (KE 351) leads to Decrease, Population trajectory (KE 360) High It is widely accepted that mortality increases, the population trajectory will eventually decrease.

-AOP 158: Deiodinase 1 inhibition leading to increased mortality via reduced anterior swim bladder inflation - Weight of evidence evaluation
+AOP 156: Deiodinase 2 inhibition leading to increased mortality via reduced anterior swim bladder inflation - Weight of evidence evaluation